coreyman11/Ideas-to-build-on-Solana/README.md

 - Local Stablecoins

+- More intricate POS with acounting software to track

--Some sort of Arbirtage bot?
+- Some sort of Arbirtage bot?

+- Streaming app